TomPace101/nanopore_diffusion/notes.md

 and each equation in turn calls the necessary functions for its individual terms.
 That way, reusable equations can be built up from reusable parts.

+Shorten/simplify the path for "equation": specify modules directly, the way customization does.

 # Fick's Law with Reactions
 - DONE: set up an example problem (in debug, I guess, base it on debug03)
 - DONE: only 2 species: Ca and CaCaM